 - Students who have completed all doctoral course requirements, and have had a Preliminary Exam application approved by the Graduate School, may enroll for one credit of English 990 during the semester they prepare for the preliminary exam.
 Students can take English 990 to prepare for the preliminary exam only once.

 Students in Plans A (Literature and Cultural Theory), B (Public Rhetorics and Community Engagement), E (Modern Studies), and H (Media, Cinema and Digital Studies) must prepare a preliminary proposal for approval by their committee and the GPC.

 Students in Plan C and Plan G have the option of a Rationale format (please see information below).
 This option may be chosen after consultation with the student’s advisor.

 The Proposal Format

 In consultation with their advisor, students prepare a preliminary examination proposal of no more than 8 double-spaced pages, and a list of 90-100 scholarly items.
-An item is defined as a single-author book, a collection or anthology, a film, or special journal issue.
-For those disciplines in which scholarly articles, rather than books, are the primary form of scholarly publication, a major article in a major journal may be counted as an item.
+An item is usually defined as a single-author book, a collection or anthology, a film, or special journal issue.
+However, three to four essays or short works would also count as one item, and in some cases a lengthy major article in a major journal may be counted as an item.
+Students should consult their major advisor for guidance.
 All items must be listed in proper citation form.
 The exam can be organized in a number of ways: by genre, historical period, theoretical or critical concern or other rationale that delineates a coherent group of texts.
 The area(s) should be broad and comprehensive.
 The exam is designed both as an exploration of texts and ideas that will feed into the dissertation project and as demonstration of expertise in a student’s chosen areas.